faustodavid/HexConverter/README.md

 */
 ```

-Zero allocation, and optimise for small hex string.

 ### Byte array to hexadecimal string
+With this linq implementation you have allocation for the intermidiate array, and a string per each byte and the a new one for the final string.
 **Using Linq**
 ```csharp
 byte[] vals = { 0x01, 0xAA, 0xB1, 0xDC, 0x10, 0xDD };